haivotrung/AmazonianTree/README.md

 create Nubia	Creates an Amazonian named “Nubia”.

-Set

-set <name> <relation> <target>	Sets the relationship between name and target.
+Set: set <name> <relation> <target>	Sets the relationship between name and target.
 The only valid relations in a set command are “parent” and “child”.
 Examples

 set Hippolyta parent Diana	Sets Hippolyta as the parent of Diana. set Hippolyta parent Nubia	Sets Hippolyta as the parent of Nubia

-Get

-get <name> <relation>	Prints out a list of all Amazonians that have <relation> to <name>.
+Get: get <name> <relation>	Prints out a list of all Amazonians that have <relation> to <name>.
 Examples

 get Diana parent	Prints out “Hippolyta”